 Obtaining a Protection Order

-A protection order is a legal document that specifies the conditions that an abuser must adhere to, as specified by the courts.
-For example, the abuser:
+It’s a legal document that specifies the conditions that an abuser must adhere to, as specified by the courts.

 The interim order specifies the date at which the final order will be considered.
 Only once the final order is made, it will be permanent and can only be changed by applying to the courts.

 Requesting a protection order doesn't mean that you're laying a charge against your abuser.
-You don't need to lay a criminal charge in order to obtain a protection order.
 However, if you're a victim of a type of domestic abuse that's also a crime, then you can apply for a protection order, lay a criminal charge, or both.

 Some examples of abuse that are also crimes include common assault, rape, incest, attempted murder and the abuse of animals.